ComposableFi/composable/.github/ISSUE_TEMPLATE/cli-daemon-issue.md

 6. `git log -1`
 7. `cat /proc/meminfo`
 8. `cat /proc/cpuinfo`
+9. `df --human-readable /tmp/`
-9. `ps -A x u`
+10. `ps -A x u`
-10. Exact command used to run.
+11. Exact command used to run.
-11. Tool version.
+12. Tool version.
 13. Full output of command of run.
 14. `Output files` of run.
 15. Human description of expected and observed behaviour